 - Coco Chanel, No. 5 & History’s Scent – What made No. 5 so popular – and what’s the story behind its creator?
 Discover the history behind one of the most famous scents in history with this radio story from WBUR.

-- Eau de Cologne – When a perfume is popular, it's popular for a reason.
+- A Brief History of Eau de Cologne – When a perfume is popular, it’s popular for a reason.
 Eau de Cologne was originally created in 1709, but it remains a tremendously popular scent today.
 Read more about its creation and three-hundred year history here.

-- A Fragrance to Empower Women: The History of "Charlie" (PDF) – Perfume continues to have a polarizing effect on people to this day.
-Learn a bit about the influence that the Revlon perfume "Charlie" had on gender roles in the 1960s with this paper from Quinnipiac University.
+- The Essence of Femininity – Perfume continues to have a polarizing effect on people to this day.
+Learn a bit about the influence that the Revlon perfume “Charlie” had on gender roles in the 1960s with this study of perfume advertisements.

 - Lydion Perfume Jar – The design of a perfume’s container wasn’t a 20th century invention.
 Take a look at one of the earliest “iconic” perfume containers from the 6th century BC, courtesy of the Metropolitan Museum of Art.